Andrea-Riccardi-ITA/StrikerITA/README.md

 - 👋 Hi, I’m @StrikerITA
 - 👀 I love coding, i wanna be a Software Engineer.
-- 🌱 I’m currently learning Flutter for App Development and AWS Servers.
+- 🌱 I'm currently studying computer science at the university of Turin.

 📫 How to reach me:
 - Instagram: @94drea
-- GitHub: @StrikerITA
 - Email: riccardi.working@gmail.com
 - Linkedin: https://www.linkedin.com/in/andrea-riccardi-55a6ba243/